 - Nope.
 No cleanse please.
 If you want a real cleanse, pack Activia.

-- There have been rare instances where people have tried to take Morde into the jungle, or even in top lane to smite cannon minions, but this is just a waste.
+- There have been rare instances where people have tried to take Morde into the jungle (a very hit-or-miss strategy), or even in top lane to smite cannon minions, but this is just a waste.
 Morde is good enough at in-lane farming to pack his summoner spells more wisely.